Rainbow Walker: Reception

 In a 1984 Antic review, Andrew Bell wrote, "Rainbow Walker, Synapse Software's latest arcade-style game, joins the company's previous games as one of the most imaginative, graphically stimulating and playable games on the market."
-Tracie Forman of Electronic Games called Rainbow Walker, "especially ear-pleasing” and concluded, "a pleasant game that has a way of growing on the player."
-In a review for InfoWorld, Scott Mace wrote, "...as I played, I grew more and more infatuated with the game.
+Tracie Forman of Electronic Games called Rainbow Walker "especially ear-pleasing” and concluded, "a pleasant game that has a way of growing on the player."
+In a review for InfoWorld, Scott Mace wrote, "as I played, I grew more and more infatuated with the game.
 Then it became an obsession.
 Finally, it had my respect".
 SoftSide called it "an artistic masterpiece and a lot of fun to play."

-In 2014, Retro Gamer included Rainbow Walker on a list of the top ten Atari 8-bit family games.
+In 2014, Retro Gamer included Rainbow Walker on a list of the top ten Atari 8-bit computer games.